Updated April, 14th 2020 to reflect the recent notice of commission changes coming on April, 21st 2020.

 With the major update of April 1st, 2017, the category is reintroduced at 7% where it stays until the May 1st, 2019 update which saw the commission rates drop to 4% where it is at today.

 Kindle tablets, Kindle e-readers, and Fire Phone (no change)

 Initially introduced with the May 6th, 2015 update, at 4%, the Kindle tablets, Kindle e-readers, and Fire Phone category then doubled to 8% for three updates (June 1st, 2017, July 1st, 2017 and December 1st, 2017).
 The January 1st, 2018 update saw the rate back to 4% where it’s held ever since.

 The Kitchen category was defined with the April 1st, 2017 update, at 4.5%, and has stayed at that rate ever since.

 Lawn & Garden was introduced with the April 1st, 2017 update at a solid 8% commission rate.
-That rate still holds through to today.
+That rate dropped to 3% with the April 21, 2020 update.

 Luggage (43% drop)

 The Luggage category kicked off at 7% with the April 1st, 2017 update.
 That rate held until the May 1st, 2019 update where it was cut down to 4% for which it still sits today.

 The Luxury Beauty category spun out of the major April 1st, 2017 update at a solid 10% commission rate which it holds through to today.